 To avoid flimsy material and plastic waste, you might also consider reusable clear plastic bags to place your containers in.
 They are also pre-approved by the Transportation Security Administration and can avoid messes in your luggage in case a container opens or breaks.

-This is an easy one, but not obvious to everyone because aerosols larger than 3.4 ounces are limited by the TSA liquid limit, too.
-Plus, normal-sized deodorants can take up valuable real estate in your carry-on luggage.
+This is an easy one, but not obvious to everyone because aerosols larger than 3.4 ounces are also limited by the TSA liquid limit.
+Normal-sized deodorants can take up valuable real estate in your carry-on luggage.

 Like your favorite shampoos and sunscreens, solid deodorants often come in miniature sizes perfect for travel.
 A favorite for ladies is a three-pack of Secret invisible deodorant, and for the gents, a three-pack of Degree Cool Rush deodorant.
 They are simple enough to get the job done, the perfect size for travel, and you’ll probably have a few sticks left over in stock for future trips.